Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-overrides.md

 - Make a new file (let us say `UserBlankLayoutWithAppBar.tsx` file name) in the `src/layouts` folder
 - Copy the whole code from the `src/@core/layouts/BlankLayoutWithAppBar.tsx` file and paste it into the `src/layouts/UserBlankLayoutWithAppBar.tsx` file
-- Remove the `AppBar` component and its import statement from the `src/layouts/UserBlankLayoutWithAppBar.tsx` file and make your own `AppBar` component
+- Edit the `src/layouts/UserBlankLayoutWithAppBar.tsx` file as per your requirements
 - Now, to use this layout in any of your pages, you need to do this:

 <code-group>